 At this facility MSW is used in lieu of fossil fuels to generate heat and produce steam.
 The steam is then used to turn turbines that produce electricity.
 On average, 670 Kilowatts of electricity are produced for every one ton of trash that is burned.
 In the case of the Fairfax County facility, that means they produce enough electricity to annually power 75,000 homes.

 For those who fear the word “incinerator” by recalling environmental concerns of the 1960 and 70’s, with visions of toxic smoke spewing from the stacks, have no fear!
 This is not the case anymore.
 With the current regulatory oversight of such facilities via the Intergovernmental Panel on Climate Change, the Environmental Protection Agency (EPA), and the individual States Department of Environments, the industry is now heavily regulated for emissions filtering, limits, and controls.

 So that leaves some wondering, “What about the traditional means recycling?” and “Where does that fit into the overall concept of Energy From Waste?”
 Well, little do many realize that the entire Energy from Waste process also includes post incineration metals separation.
 At the Fairfax facility alone they recycle enough metal annually to build the equivalent of 20,000 automobiles.

-Additionally, the town still recycles white goods, such as washers, dryers, refrigerators, as well as other miscellaneous metals, while also maintaining a used oil/anti-freeze recycling drop off.
+Additionally, the town still recycles white goods, such as washers, dryers, refrigerators, as well as other miscellaneous metals, the Oil Recycling program located on 66th Street ,as of November 08, 2021 has been suspended until further notice.
 So, the next time you wonder where your trash is going, think about two main options.
 Is it is being landfilled, like most county and municipal governments OR your trash being repurposed as a fuel source to create electricity and reduce our dependency on fossil fuels?